All Episodes

 joe rogan

-The very first.
+The very, very first.

 elliott west

-The very late 1400s.
+Very first, late, very late 1400s.

 joe rogan

-So this is 200 plus years after that.
+So this is 200-plus years after that.

 elliott west